-Metallurgical test work will continue, in particular to optimize the flowsheet to produce a separate high-grade silver-bearing lead concentrate and a zinc concentrate.
+Metallurgical test work will continue, in particular to optimize the flowsheet to produce a separate high-grade silverbearing lead concentrate and a zinc concentrate.

 The Company is very pleased with the maiden resource estimate and overall rapid progress to date on the Chinchillas Project.
 The favorable geometry of the deposit for open pit mining, combined with the recently completed metallurgical test program and good infrastructure indicate the project can advance toward a preliminary economic evaluation quickly while the resource is expanded and upgraded.
-As the deposit appears to be open in all directions, the next drilling program will include both infill drilling to upgrade the existing resource categories, and exploration drilling to identify new resources.
-The scope and details of the next phase of work to advance the project are currently being carefully planned in order to maximize progress in a cost effective manner.
+As the deposit appears to be open in all directions, the next drilling program will include both infill drilling to upgrade the existing resource categories, plus surface exploration and drilling throughout the property to identify new resources.
+Golden Arrow is undertaking an internal economic analysis of the Chinchillas Project to determine whether to complete a NI 43-101 preliminary economic assessment report prior to, or after, completing a Phase III drill program.
+The internal review is being coordinated by independent consultant Ken Kuchling, a mining engineer specializing in economic reviews.
+The Company has also engaged the services of Knight Piesold Ltd. of Vancouver to commence engineering studies for the Chinchillas Project.
+The work will include a preliminary mine development plan as well as the commencement of environmental and social baseline studies.